Zuchos/Zuchos.github.io/source/_posts/2015-05-23-how-to-write-a-subscriber-for-akka-streams.markdown

 ---
 layout: post
-title: "How to write a subscriber for akka-streams?"
+title: "How to write a publisher for akka-streams?"
 date: 2015-05-23 00:05:10 +0200
 comments: true
 categories: [scala, akka, akka-http, akka-streams]